Tomaeto/Bolus-Calculator/README.md

 		/gui - contains Classes for building/displaying GUI for program

-	data - contains all .CSV files
+	data - contains all .CSV/.db files

-	lib - contains .JARs for OpenCSV and relevant dependencies
+	lib - contains .JARs for OpenCSV/SQLite and relevant dependencies